sidra2021/automation-challenge/README.md

 ```

 ## To submit your solution
-Discard the `node_modules` folder, zip the project and send it to your interviewer.
+Create a fork of this repo and send the link to your interviewer.

 ## Sample criteria you will be judged on
 - Overall structure of the presented code